 - Serve as an online online parent-teacher warehouse where socially conscious folks can easily find resources/products that can serve as tools to support the healthy development of Black and Brown youth’s racial and cultural identities.
-Click here to learn more.
+Learn more.

-- Provide educational services for both parents and educators that includes delivering workshops or creating culturally relevant products for equity and liberated minded organizations.
-Click here to learn more.
+- Provide educational services for both parents and educators that includes facilitating difficult conversations related to racial equity and creating culturally relevant products for equity and liberated minded organizations.
+Learn more.

 Meet Founder, Chemay Morales-James

 As a mother and educator, I understand parents and teachers are too busy to search for much needed resources for their Black and Brown kids.
 Emotionally exhausted as a result of years not seeing myself and, now, my kids represented in the everyday products young people play with and learn from, I created My Reflection Matters™ (MRM) as a way for me to share with others educational resources that not only physically reflect Black and Brown children but also mirror and affirm their rich, lived experiences that are often left out or narrowly represented/misrepresented in mainstream curricula and media.
 I’m excited to bring to you a continuously growing website that provides you with free access to resources I curate monthly including a newsletter that updates you on what’s new, special events, and give-aways from our socially conscious partners!
 Read MRM’s Story